limegimlet/covid_dataviz/index.md

 These are the indicators that determine overall alert level for a département or group of départements.

 **This label**: | **represents**: | **which means:**
-`niveau_global`| Alert level |_How actively the Covid-19 is spreading in an area.
+`niveau`| Alert level |_How actively the Covid-19 is spreading in an area.
 Reaching a new alert level "unlocks" possible new restrictions.
 Or eases them, if indicators go down._
 `incid_tous` | Incidence rate |_The number of positive tests per 100k population.
 Officially, this is measured for major metropolitan areas.
 In these maps, it's measured at the department level.
-See [About](about_data.md#About this data (data caveats)s) for details._
+See [About](about_data.md#About this data (data caveats)) for details._
 `incid_70+`| Incidence rate among the elderly |_Offically, this is the incidence rate for those over 65.
 In these maps, it's over 70.
 See **Data caveats** for details.
 Measured at department level._
 `rea%` | Percent of ICU beds occupied by Covid patients | _The most worrisome indicator.
 It normally starts creeping up once the incidence rates are already high.
 Unlike incidence rates, it's measured at the regional level._